ocram444/Autoregressive-Diffusion-Pipeline-for-Text-Generation/README.md

 ## Abstract

-- Autoregressive language models (ARLMs) have achieved remarkable progress in text generation, but they still often struggle with controllability and alignment.
+Autoregressive language models (ARLMs) have achieved remarkable progress in text generation, but they still often struggle with controllability and alignment.
 Recent work on diffusion-based models for language modeling has introduced new possibilities for iterative refinement and text editing.
 In this work, we propose a hybrid framework that integrates ARLMs with diffusion-based models to improve alignment and coherence.
 By leveraging diffusion’s ability to iteratively refine text, our approach enables post-hoc correction and controlled editing of autoregressively generated content using auxiliary prompts.
 We present the architecture, training strategies, and experimental results demonstrating improved alignment and adaptability in text generation.

 ## Approach

-- A more detailed description of the projectes approach
+Our proposed Pipeline framework integrates autoregressive language models (ARLMs) with diffusion-based language models (DLMs) to enhance text generation through iterative refinement.
+This hybrid approach leverages the strengths of both paradigms: ARLMs excel in fluent, high-quality text generation, while DLMs offer a powerful mechanism for controlled editing and correction.

+At a high level, Pipeline operates in two stages:

+Autoregressive Generation: An ARLM produces an initial text output based on a given prompt.
+This stage ensures efficiency and fluency in generating coherent sequences.
+Diffusion-based Refinement: A diffusion language model takes the ARLM-generated text and iteratively refines it using a secondary conditioning prompt.
+This allows for correction, alignment, and enhanced controllability while preserving fluency.
+To achieve seamless integration, we explore latent-space diffusion, where text representations are iteratively denoised rather than modifying raw tokens directly.
+This enables smooth, targeted refinements while maintaining contextual consistency.
+Additionally, we introduce alignment-aware conditioning, where the diffusion model receives both the original prompt and a secondary guidance prompt to enforce desired modifications without excessive drift from the ARLM’s intent.

+Our approach balances generation speed, coherence, and flexibility, making it well-suited for applications requiring controllable text generation, post-generation alignment, and iterative text editing.
+We demonstrate the effectiveness of Pipeline across tasks such as content refinement, bias mitigation, and controlled rewriting, hopefully showing significant improvements over standalone ARLMs.

 ## Code